 Visit by Bike

-Urban Bicycling, Mountain Biking, and Road Cycling in the Gorge and Mt.
+Urban Bicycling, Mountain Biking, and Road Cycling are plentiful in Gresham, the Gorge, and Mt.
 Hood Region

 See more of Fairview, Gresham, Troutdale, Wood Village and the surrounding area on bike.
 Iconic scenery, waterfalls, and world class cycling abound.
 From endless road biking routes and the ever popular and park-like Springwater Corridor Trail urban bicycling route to destination mountain biking trails at Sandy Ridge, this green, water wonderland is a playground for all kinds of pedalers.